arturhbs/HOST/README.md

-# HOST
+# HOsT

 ## Introduction
-This work proposes HOST – a solution that addresses the problems of data heterogeneity and the interoperability of smart objects in the context of a smart home.
-HOST was modeled to compose a set of intelligent objects to form a computational infrastructure in fog.
+This work proposes HOsT – a solution that addresses the problems of data heterogeneity and the interoperability of smart objects in the context of a smart home.
+HOsT was modeled to compose a set of intelligent objects to form a computational infrastructure in fog.

  To disseminate heterogeneous information, a Publish/Subscribe communication module was implemented to abstract the details of communication between objects.
-A performance evaluation was carried out to validate HOST.
+A performance evaluation was carried out to validate HOsT.
 The results show evidence of efficiency (i) in the computational resources of the devices; and (ii) in the communication infrastructure.
-Also, HOST provides scalability about the number of devices acting simultaneously, in addition to demonstrating its ability to work with different types of devices.
+Also, HOsT provides scalability about the number of devices acting simultaneously, in addition to demonstrating its ability to work with different types of devices.